 2 pieces of pumpkin or half a cup cooked (75g) = 1 serve of veg

 Capsicum comes in lots of different colours and contains beta carotene, B vitamins and fibre.
 Did you know that only a few strips of capsicum (25g) will provide 100% of your daily recommended intake of vitamin C!
 It’s delicious cooked or raw.
-Why not try throwing capsicum into a slow-cooked chicken cacciatore, a Spanish couscous or in a yummy Mexican salsa?
+Why not try throwing capsicum into a Spanish couscous or in a yummy Mexican salsa?

 1 medium sized capsicum (120g) = 1 serve of veg